realmattimatt/docs/content/java/concepts/strings/terms/offsetByCodePoints/offsetByCodePoints.md

 ## Parameter
 The **.offsetByCodePoints()** method requires two parameters as noted below.

-1. 'index' which is the index to be offest in int form
+1. 'index' which is the index to be offest in int form.
-2. 'codePointOffest' which is the offset in code points also in int form
+2. 'codePointOffest' which is the offset in code points also in int form.

 ## **Example**